 Seymour Art Gallery offers School Tours and School Workshops as a community resource to broaden the range of learning opportunities in the visual arts.

 We have recently introduced School Tours: half-hour tours of our exhibitions with a staff member or docent.
 Sessions must be booked in advance, but we will do our best to accommodate your schedule if you suggest a time.
 Our School Tours (without a workshop) are presented free of charge but donations to our non-profit society are always appreciated.

-School Program sessions are presented in conjunction with the exhibition on display at the gallery.
+School Workshop sessions are presented in conjunction with the exhibition on display at the gallery.
 Students receive a short lecture from a visual artist regarding the exhibition followed by a one-hour hands-on workshop.
 We offer programs designed for both elementary schools and secondary school classes.

 This is an excellent opportunity for students to meet professional working artists and benefit from their experience.